Bonar Bridge: First bridge

 A plaque on the Ross-Shire side of the bridge was engraved with the following text:

 "Traveller, Stop and Read with gratitude the Names of the Parliamentary Commissioners appointed in the Year 1803 to direct the Making of above Five Hundred Miles of Roads through the Highlands of Scotland and of numerouse Bridges, particularly those at Beauly, Scuddel, Bonar, Fleet, and Helmsdale, connecting those Roads!"

 This cast iron arch bridge carried the Great North Road, and was the prototype for several other Telford bridges, including Craigellachie Bridge, Mythe Bridge and Holt Fleet Bridge.
 The bridges all employed diamond-shaped bracing in the arch spandrels.
 Spanning 45.7 m (150 ft), Bonar Bridge cost £9,736 to build, and lasted for 80 years.
 Historian Roland Paxton stated that it "combined elegance with economy and strength to an unparalleled degree".

 The bridge was swept away by a flood on 29 January 1892, a winter of many great floods in the North of Scotland.
 Apparently this event occurred as predicted by the Brahan Seer.

 Second bridge

 The replacement bridge of steel and granite was "built by The County Councils of Ross and Cromarty and Sutherland 1893 Opened 6th, July, 1893" (taken from an engraving in a marble plaque on the Bonar end of this bridge).

 Third bridge

 The third bridge built at Bonar is the currently standing bridge.
-It was built alongside the older bridge while it was still standing (but considered weak and needing renewal) and after it was opened to traffic on 14 December 1973 the second bridge was dismantled.
+It was designed by Crouch and Hogg consulting engineers and was built alongside the older bridge while it was still standing (but considered weak and needing renewal).
+After it was opened to traffic on 14 December 1973, the second bridge was dismantled.